iecdbt1/Activities/HTML&CSS/level-2/readme.md

 - Uses 3 formatting types (3p)
 - At least one image that should contain the alt attribute (2p)

-Great! now you've used many html elements let's give them some style, move to next step!
+Great! now you've created the first html page! let's give page some style, move to next step!

 ##### step-2 (40p)
 Create an HTML file and name it "level-2-2" This document should contain the following:
-- A style sheet (2p)
+- A style sheet for previous step (2p)
-- Style sheet should be linked to the html (2p)
+- Style sheet for  should be linked to the html (2p)
 - A Header and a Footer (5p)
 - A menu with at least 4 items (5p)
 - An image with alt attribute and under it an unordered list of 5 items (10p)